tpm2-software/tpm2-tools/man/tpm2_import.1.md

 DESCRIPTION
 -----------
-This tool imports an external key (Symmetric AES-128) as TPM managed key object.
+This tool imports an external key either, a symmetric AES-128 or an RSA2K as TPM managed key object.
 It requires the parent handle be persistent and an object of type RSA key.

 OPTIONS